Plumbers, Pipefitters, and Steamfitters

 In buildings or industrial facilities where there is a standardised infrastructure built with all used parts digitised in an archive, maybe.
 But everything with existing infrastructure needs the experience of humans to decide and take action.
 However, it would be awesome to have a robot with me at work doing stuff like heavy lifts, cleaning, carrying equipment and parts.

-Mister man (No chance) says
+Mister man (No chance) 4 years ago

 While I understand the seemingly repetitive nature of pipe work, it strikes me as the sort of business that takes a lot more figuring than more repetitive work, such as cashiering

-Marty (No chance) says
+Marty (No chance) 4 years ago

 Are robots going to go into people's homes to deal with plumbing issues?
 I highly doubt it.